[Copilot Studio] Tried Handling KPI Aggregation Deterministically Without Relying on LLM: Two Approaches Using Code Interpreter and Office Script

 Source: Differences between Office Scripts and VBA macros | Microsoft Learn

-Open the aggregation target kpi-raw-data-yoy.xlsx in Excel for the web, and from "Automate" tab → "New Script" → "Create in Code Editor", save the following script (here named KPIQuarterAggYoY).
+Open the aggregation target kpi-raw-data-yoy.xlsx in Excel for the web, and from "Automate" tab → "New Script" → "Create in Code Editor", save the following script (named KPIQuarterAggYoY here).

-It reads the RawMonthly sheet, calculates the average of ARR, NRR, and OPM by company × year, calculates the ARR year-over-year comparison, and returns it as CSV-formatted text.
+It reads the RawMonthly sheet, calculates the average ARR, NRR, and OPM by company and year, computes the year-over-year change for ARR, and returns the result as CSV-formatted text.

 Office Script (click to expand)